aryansinha1818/Shred-Macros---ChefGPT/README.md

 **AI-Powered Recipe & Nutrition Assistant (Dockerized Full-Stack App)**

 Shred-Macros is a **production-style, Dockerized full-stack application** that demonstrates **real-world system design**, **cross-service communication**, and **LLM integration**.\
-The system is built using **React, Node.js, FastAPI, LangChain, MongoDB**, and runs as **multiple isolated services using Docker Compose**.
+The system is built using **React, Node.js, FastAPI, LangChain, and MongoDB**, and runs as **multiple isolated services using Docker Compose**.

-This project focuses on **how modern applications are actually deployed**, not just built.
+This project focuses on **how modern applications are architected and orchestrated using containers**, not just on feature implementation.

 * * * * *